shashimaurya1/Website/GreenClothaWay/src/README.md

 mv <venvname>/lib/python3.8/site-packages/website/settings.py.sample <venvname>/lib/python3.8/site-packages/website/settings.py
 ```

+in this settings.py you now have to add a django secret key.
+you can create a secret key by this python oneliner : ```python -c 'from django.core.management.utils import get_random_secret_key; print(get_random_secret_key())'```

-in this settings.py you now have to add a django secrete key. for a development server any random 50 character long string will do.
+for a development server any random 50 character long string will do.
-also if you want to use another databse then the default(sqlite) you have to configure it here.
+also if you want to use another database then the default(sqlite) you have to configure it here.

 after that you will have to create a superuser and migrate django database stuff n all.

 ```
-manage.py createsuperuser
 manage.py makemigrations
 manage.py migrate
+manage.py createsuperuser
 ```
 the manage.py command will be available in your virtual environment after the installation.